jimianelli/techinteractions/README.md

 Once you have set-up the scenario, now it is time to run it.
 This is done in two steps:
   1. Compile the source codes.
 Open the command line within the `src` folder and type in `make` (this will run the `Makefile`).
 This will compile all necessary files to run the model
   2. Run the model.
 Either open the command line within the `runs` folder and type `run` (this will run the `run` batch file) or _double-click_ the `run` batch file.
 This will run the models

+## Output files
+There are many files that are produced by the program that could be used to debug, explore, analyse, and interpret the results.
+[`R/Codes_plots.r`] (https://github.com/Kotkot/techinteractions/blob/trial/R/Codes_plots.r)  is one utility function that allows to do the above.

 ## File description
 Please refer to [this document] (https://github.com/Kotkot/techinteractions/tree/trial/doc/File-description.Rmd)